Research

 The Impact of Corporate Political Activity on Downsizing and Financial Market Assessments

-— Job Market Paper (submission planned for Strategic Management Journal, Fall 2025)
+— Job Market Paper (submission planned for Strategic Management Journal, Spring 2026)

 Diversity-Social Network Research (4th author; with Hyuntak Roh, Hongseok Oh, & Wookje Sung)

-— Preparing for Submission (planned for Fall 2025)
+— Preparing for Submission (planned for Spring 2026)

 Political Determinants of CDO Adoption (2nd author; with Richard Benton & Eunmi Mun)

-— Manuscript Writing (submission planned for Administrative Science Quarterly, Spring 2026)
+— Manuscript Writing (submission planned for Administrative Science Quarterly, Fall 2026)

 Crisis Moment and Organizational Effectiveness (2nd author; with Tingting Zhang & Robert Bruno)

-— Manuscript Writing (submission planned for ILR Review, Spring 2026)
+— Manuscript Writing (submission planned for ILR Review, Fall 2026)

 Shareholder Activism and CPA Disclosure (Dissertation 3rd Chapter)

-— Data Collection (submission planned for Organization Science, Fall 2026)
+— Data Collection (submission planned for Organization Science, Spring 2027)

 Meta Analysis on HPWS and Employee Well-Being (3rd author; with Amit Kramer & Yin Lee)

-— Data Collection (submission planned for Academy of Management Journal, Fall 2026)
+— Data Collection (submission planned for Academy of Management Journal, Spring 2027)

 Union Political Activity and Policy Liberalism (1st author; with Ryan Lamare)